Curro Torres: International career

+Courtesy of solid performances whilst at Valencia, Torres made his debut for Spain on 14 November 2001 in a friendly with Mexico in Huelva (1–0 win).
+He was a member of the 2002 FIFA World Cup squad, appearing in the 3–2 victory against South Africa in the group stage.

-Coaching
+Coaching career

-On 7 April 2014, Torres returned to Valencia after nearly five years, being appointed manager of the reserves in the Segunda División B. In 2017 he took them to the final round of the play-offs, being knocked out by Albacete Balompié.
+On 7 April 2014, Torres returned to Valencia after nearly five years, being appointed manager of the reserves in the Segunda División B. In 2017, he took them to the final round of the play-offs, being knocked out by Albacete Balompié.

 On 2 July 2017, Torres was named Lorca FC manager.
 On 17 December, with the side in the relegation zone, he was sacked.

 Torres was appointed at NK Istra 1961 from the Croatian First Football League on 20 September 2018, but left the club after only one month in charge.
 On 19 November he replaced the fired José Ramón Sandoval at the helm of Córdoba CF, and was dismissed on 25 February 2019 having earned fewer points (ten) than any other second division team during that period.

 On 27 December 2019, Torres was named manager of second-tier CD Lugo after the sacking of Eloy Jiménez.
 He was himself relieved of his duties six months later, with the team second-bottom.